JohnPaulNaiju/JohnPaulNaiju/README.md

 <h2>Causes</h2>

-I do these to learn feed my curiosity and fullfill my **purpose** god has given me and not job or chasing paychecks.
+I do these to learn feed my curiosity and fullfill my **purpose** god has given me and not for job or chasing paychecks.
 Above all what will it profit a man if he gains the whole world and forfeits his soul?
 Hoping I would be able to put my knowledge and resources I have to something useful which will help people.
 Peace ✌️